 - Bottled water

-Meet at 7:45 am outside front gate of Smithsonian National Zoo, at 3001 Connecticut Avenue NW in Washington DC.
+Meet 15 minutes before the safari start time, outside the front gate of Smithsonian National Zoo, at 3001 Connecticut Avenue NW in Washington DC.
 Closest Metros are Cleveland Park and Woodley Park on the Red Line.
 There is limited free parking on Connecticut Avenue.

 Julie Gould grew up with dogs and taking photographs around the world with her family.
 She was photo editor of my college newspaper and majored in Communications with a specialty in photography.
 With a master’s degree in urban planning, she pursued a 30-year career in housing and community development finance.